Andy Roddick career statistics: Career achievements

 In July 2004, Roddick reached his first Wimbledon final but lost in four sets to then World No. 1, Roger Federer.
 He reached the final of the event again the following year but once again lost to Federer, this time in straight sets.
 The following year, Roddick reached his fourth grand slam singles final but once again lost to Federer, this time in the final of the US Open.
-In 2007, Roddick reached the semi-finals of the year-ending ATP World Tour Finals for the third and final time in his career, losing in straight sets to Spaniard, David Ferrer.
+In 2007, Roddick reached the semifinals of the year-ending ATP World Tour Finals for the third and final time in his career, losing in straight sets to Spaniard, David Ferrer.

-Roddick enjoyed a resurgent year in 2009, during which he reached the semi-finals of the Australian Open for the fourth and final time in his career and the fourth round of the French Open for the first and only time in his career.
+Roddick enjoyed a resurgent year in 2009, during which he reached the semifinals of the Australian Open for the fourth and final time in his career and the fourth round of the French Open for the first and only time in his career.
 The highlight of Roddick's year came at the 2009 Wimbledon Championships where he reached his third final at the event and fifth and final grand slam singles final.
-There, he lost to Federer in a five set thriller.
+There, he lost to Federer 7–5, 6–7(6-8), 6–7(5-7), 6–3, 14–16 in 4 hours 16 minutes.
 On July 22, 2012, Roddick won his thirty-second and final career singles title at the Atlanta Tennis Championships, defeating Gilles Müller of Luxembourg in the final in three sets; Roddick won his first career singles title at the same event eleven years prior.